taijeronv/taijeronv_info/content/post/taijeronv-info/index.md

 I created this website without any knowledge of web development and I think it turned out pretty good.

-These are some of the technologies I had to learn:
+Here's a list of technologies I used:
 - I created the site using a static site generator called [Hugo](https://gohugo.io/).
 - All the content is written using [Markdown](https://www.markdownguide.org/).
 - For version control, I use [Git](https://git-scm.com/) (command line), and I